agryaznov/ethink/README.md

 ## What's this?

-This project is an **experimental** add-on to pallet_contracts to make it Ethereum RPC -compatible.
+This project is an **experimental** add-on to Polkadot SDK's [pallet-contracts](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/contracts) to make it Ethereum RPC -compatible.

 ## Quickstart